 “Tail Undocked, [delete ‘very’] short, set low, thick at root, tapering quickly towards tip, preferably [delete ‘either’] straight, [delete ‘or kinked’] and long enough to cover anus.
 Never curling over back nor carried gaily.”

-America is still behind this initiative, but I would hope it catches up some time soon.
+America is still some steps behind this initiative, but I would hope it catches up some time soon.

 Why do French bulldogs have short tails?

 Great question, and as you saw from that historical photo higher up the page, Frenchies used to have longer tails than the ones we see today.